 I’ve been served divorce papers.
-What do I do now?
+So what do I do now?

-As with nearly all major events of life, there are specific steps to follow to complete a divorce in Rhode Island.
-Whether you are seeking a “no fault” divorce, citing irretrievable breakdown of the marriage, or for a contested dissolution for other reasons, such as some unacceptable behavior or circumstance, the course of events tend to follow a complicated but certain routine.
+As with nearly all major events of life, there are specific steps to follow in order to complete a divorce in Rhode Island.
+So, whether you are just seeking a “no fault” divorce, citing irretrievable breakdown of the marriage, or seeking a contested dissolution for other reasons, the course of events tend to follow a complicated but certain routine.

-The proceedings begin with one spouse engaging an attorney to review all possible issues, including whether the couple is even eligible to divorce under the law.
-Once that determination is made and the appropriate legal documents are drafted and filed with the court, the paperwork must be legally served on the other spouse.
+First, the proceedings begin with one spouse engaging an attorney to review all possible issues.
+This also includes whether the couple is even eligible to divorce under the law.
+Once you make the determination, you will then draft the appropriate legal documents and file them with the court.
+Next, you must then legally served the papers on the other spouse.
 That spouse then faces the need to respond.

 - Acknowledgment of document service